Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Parking

-Sufficient parking spaces are available on the market square in 53567 Asbach (free of charge)
+There are plenty of parking spaces at the marketplace in 53567 Asbach (free of charge)

 Directions

-The Basalt Trail begins on Marktstraße in Asbach.
-There are plenty of parking facilities here and all options for arriving and departing by public transport.
-From here, the trail leads to the former Asbach railroad station, which now houses the Asbach Landscape and Railway Museum.
-The building brings the history of the Bröhltalbahn back to life.
-The trail continues past a park with a pond onto the embankment of the former Bröhltalbahn.
-The path now leads across the open valley of the Asbach with its extensive wet meadows to the former "Bennau Tal" station.
-From here, a track ran to the loading point of the Bennau basalt quarry.
-The hiking trail continues on the railroad line along the Wahler Bach stream, past the former Limberger Kopf basalt quarry to Buchholz.
-From here, the trail continues into the center of Buchholz.
-The trail continues past the Buchholz mill through the "Barger Heck" to the former Mückenfeldchen basalt quarry and then back to the starting point in Asbach.
+The Basalt Path begins at Marktstraße in Asbach.
+There are plenty of parking spaces here as well as all options for arriving and departing by public transport.
+From here, the path leads to the former Asbach train station, which today houses the Asbach Landscape and Railway Museum.
+The history of the Bröhltal Railway comes to life in the building.
+The route continues past a park with a pond to the embankment of the former Bröhltal Railway.
+The path now leads over the open valley of the Asbach with its extensive wet meadows to the former "Bennau Tal" station.
+From here, a track ran to the loading site of the Bennau basalt quarry.
+The hiking trail continues along the railway line next to the Wahler Bach, past the former basalt quarry Limberger Kopf to Buchholz.
+From there, it goes into the center of Buchholz.
+The route then passes the Buchholz mill, through the "Barger Heck" forest to the former Mückenfeldchen basalt quarry and back to the starting point in Asbach.

 Safety instructions

-• Wear sturdy shoes and appropriate clothing that is suitable for the weather and protects you from the cold and wet or the heat and sun.
+• Wear sturdy footwear and weather-appropriate, functional clothing to protect you from cold and wet or heat and sun.

-• Take enough liquid with you.
-Refreshment stops are not available everywhere.
+• Take enough fluids with you.
+There are not always places to stop for refreshments.

-• Please wear appropriate hiking boots along the way, which will give you sufficient grip even on slippery and steep or rocky and uneven paths.
+• Please wear suitable hiking boots on the path that give you sufficient grip even on slippery, steep, rocky, and uneven paths.

-• If you are of the opinion that certain sections of the trail are not suitable for you, you should avoid them.
-Especially in adverse weather conditions, muddy and slippery passages can occur on near-natural paths.
+• If you feel certain sections of the route are impassable for you, you should avoid them.
+Especially in bad weather, natural paths can become muddy and slippery.

-• Particularly in the fall, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-You have to reckon with these kinds of path impairments when you go on a hike.
+• Particularly in autumn, be aware that fallen leaves on the ground can cover unevenness, roots, stones, or holes in the path.
+You should expect such path impairments if you go hiking.

-• Although the trail is very well marked throughout, you should always have a suitable hiking map with you for safety reasons.
+• Although the path is very well marked throughout, you should always carry a suitable hiking map for safety reasons.

 Equipment